Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 3. Keep the error handling state in one of the extension modules and have it retrieved from there by the others.

-We chose to create a shared library because it seemed like the more principled option [].
-As the saying goes: we do things not because they are easy, but because we think they will be easy [].
-Quansight Labs Co-director Ralf Gommers (rgommers) knew from long experience that this may be difficult to get right, but trusted that we'd be able to figure it out.
+We chose to create a shared library because it seemed like the more principled option.
+As the saying goes: we do these things not because they are easy, but because we thought they were going to be easy.[^8] Quansight Labs Co-director Ralf Gommers (rgommers) knew from long experience that this may be difficult to get right, but trusted that we'd be able to figure it out.

 ## Static vs dynamic linking